LuisAlejandro/agoras/README.rst

 .. _How to get credentials for Facebook: https://agoras.readthedocs.io/en/latest/credentials/facebook.html
 .. _How to get credentials for Instagram: https://agoras.readthedocs.io/en/latest/credentials/instagram.html
 .. _How to get credentials for LinkedIn: https://agoras.readthedocs.io/en/latest/credentials/linkedin.html
+.. _How to get credentials for Discord: https://agoras.readthedocs.io/en/latest/credentials/discord.html
+.. _How to get credentials for YouTube: https://agoras.readthedocs.io/en/latest/credentials/youtube.html
+.. _How to get credentials for TikTok: https://agoras.readthedocs.io/en/latest/credentials/tiktok.html
 .. _How to get credentials for Google spreadsheets: https://agoras.readthedocs.io/en/latest/credentials/google.html

 - `How to get credentials for Twitter`_
 - `How to get credentials for Facebook`_
 - `How to get credentials for Instagram`_
 - `How to get credentials for LinkedIn`_
+- `How to get credentials for Discord`_
+- `How to get credentials for YouTube`_
+- `How to get credentials for TikTok`_
 - `How to get credentials for Google spreadsheets`_

 Getting help